marinrusu1997/thermopylae/packages/core.logger/README.md

 </a>
 </p>

-> Logger for backend services.
+> Logger for core Thermopylae modules.

 ### 🏠 [Homepage](http://localhost:8080)